Parental Toolbox |

 not have to be "necessary," but cannot create substantial risk of death,

-under the circumstances and creates a substantial risk of serious physical
+the circumstances and creates a substantial risk of serious physical harm to

-harm to the child.
+seriously impair the child's health or development.
 OklahomaParents/teachers/other persons can use ordinary force as a means of discipline, including but not limited to spanking, switching, or paddling.
-21 Sec.
-844. [Criminal Code] Criminal penalty for using unreasonable force upon a child under 18.
-10 Sec.
-7115.
+21 § 844.
+[Criminal Code] Criminal penalty for using unreasonable force upon a child under 18.
+10 § 7115.
 [Criminal Code] OregonPhysical force is justified if parent/guardian/other person with the care

 and supervision of a minor uses reasonable force when and to the extent the